Cheaper, safer, greener.

-Interlocking Bricks (CSEB) are made by mixing and compressing Sand, Soil and Cement in a machine.
-It can also be made from stone-dust and cement.
-The bricks are then stacked and cured for 21 days – the cement sets and bonds with the sand stabilizing the brick.
+Interlocking eco-bricks are made by mixing and compressing sand, soil and minimal (7%) cement in a machine.
+They can also be made using stone-dust and cement.
+The bricks are then stacked and cured for 21 days – the cement sets and bonds with the sand stabilising the brick.

 Vertical rebar are put in each corner, at doors and windows and evenly spaced throughout the walls.
 This is then connected with horizontal seismic bands making the whole structure interconnected and earthquake resistant.